satindersingh472/satindersingh472/readme.md

-👋, I am Satinder Singh..
+👋, I am Satinder Singh..;
-♾️ learn new things day by day...
+💻, I love coding that is why I choose this path;